 Please email inquiries regarding the endovascular fellowship to:

 Reagan O’Toole, Administrative Assistant to Dr. Siddiqui, at email@example.com.

-Candidate packets will be reviewed no less than monthly by the endovascular faculty members: Elad Levy, MD, Adnan Siddiqui, MD, and L. N. Hopkins, MD.
+Candidate packets will be reviewed no less than monthly by the endovascular faculty members: Elad Levy, MD, Adnan Siddiqui, MD, Kenneth Snyder, MD, and Jason Davies, MD.
 Once the faculty has made their decision, candidates will be notified of possible interview dates.
 Upon acceptance into the program, the candidate will receive an offer letter confirming dates of fellowship.
 Candidates are requested to sign and return a confirmation of receipt and an acceptance of the offer.